Mieczysław Weinberg: In the Soviet Union and Russia

 In 1976, Weinberg composed his Symphony No. 12 in Shostakovich's memory and asked Kondrashin to conduct its premiere.
 The conductor had previously balked at Weinberg's vocal symphonies.
 When he was offered the Symphony No. 12, he accused the composer of having become "arid, variable in quality, and expressionless" since his Symphony No. 8.
 He stipulated that he would only conduct the new symphony contingent on extensive cuts to the score to be approved by him.
 Exasperated by Kondrashin's behavior, Weinberg terminated his friendship with him.
 Another friendship that ended was with Rostropovich, for whom the 24 Preludes for solo cello had been intended.
 By the time of its composition in 1968, his relationship with Weinberg worsened to the point that he never performed the work, despite having edited it for publication.
 Weinberg said near the end of his life that Rostropovich had become "too busy" to play his music.
 Rostropovich, on the other hand, said little other than calling Weinberg "a coward".
 Other performers who regularly played Weinberg's music, like Barshai, had emigrated.

 According to Alexander Tchaikovsky, Weinberg's rapid marginalization from the mainstream of Soviet music in the 1980s was the by-product of increased interest in avant-gardists of the time such as Alfred Schnittke, Sofia Gubaidulina, and Edison Denisov that had occurred because of glasnost and perestroika.
 "Weinberg somehow [did] not exist for Soviet music", Tchaikovsky said.
 Many of Weinberg's friends and colleagues had also died or left the Soviet Union.
 Because Weinberg never taught, he was unable to benefit from the help of a network of colleagues and students.

 Weinberg's 75th birthday in 1994 elicited no response from the Russian government and various musical organizations.
-The 80th anniversary of his birth in 1999, however, was commemorated with six concerts that programmed twenty-four of his chamber works; this was followed by a symposium.
+The 80th anniversary of his birth in 1999, however, was commemorated with six concerts that programmed twenty-four of his chamber works and was followed by a symposium.
 Interest in Weinberg's music within Russia has increased in the 21st century, but not to the same degree as in the West.